jamesrharwood/srqr/items/title.md

 ---
 Describe the nature and topic of the study.
 Identify the study as qualitative or indicate the approach (e.g., ethnography, grounded theory) or data collection methods (e.g., interview, focus group).

+## Why this information is important

-**Why:** This allows readers, reviewers, and search tools to quickly identify the type of study.
+This allows readers, reviewers, and search tools to quickly identify the type of study.

 ## Examples